 Eating a balanced diet is essential for maintaining heart health.
 Eating plenty of fruits and vegetables can help reduce the risk of high cholesterol, heart disease, and stroke.
 Additionally, limiting processed foods and eating lean protein sources like fish and poultry can help reduce saturated fat intake which can increase the risk of heart disease.
+You might also want to consider taking supplements like probiotics for women that can help keep your digestive tract healthy.
 Finally, limit your intake of added sugars, salt, and saturated fats as these can all negatively impact heart health.

 4) Quit Smoking